mzampetakis/aquago/README.md

 ![Image Transformation](doc/imgtransform.png)

-Also, at runtime, application polls the Google's Drive folders for newly added images and if a new image is found, it is downloaded, transformed and then it just pops in the aquarium!
+Also, at runtime, application polls the Google's Drive folders for newly added images and if a new image is found, it is downloaded, transformed and then it just pops into the aquarium!
 That's quite convenient!

 ## Future Work 🐡
 * Run without the need of Google Drive usage.
 Work with local images placed in the corresponding folders.
-* Improve the background removal algorithm (need better efficiency with decent performance)
+* Improve the background removal algorithm (needs better efficiency with decent performance)
 * Add some background sound - as a real aquarium.

 # Enjoy
-I hope you enjoy this app at least as I did while developing it and while I am watching this just working...
+I hope you enjoy this app at least as I did while developing and using it...

 ### Contributions are more than welcome in form of PRs or issues!
 But most importantly I would like to know if you enjoyed this!